orbitalquark/textadept/docs/api.md

 #### `reset`()

 Resets the Lua State by reloading all initialization scripts.
-Language modules for opened files are NOT reloaded.
-Re-opening the files that use them will reload those modules instead.
-This function is useful for modifying user scripts (such as *~/.textadept/init.lua* and *~/.textadept/modules/textadept/keys.lua*) on the fly without having to restart Textadept. `arg` is set to `nil` when reinitializing the Lua State.
+This function is useful for modifying user scripts (such as *~/.textadept/init.lua*) on the fly without having to restart Textadept. `arg` is set to `nil` when reinitializing the Lua State.
 Any scripts that need to differentiate between startup and reset can test `arg`.

 <a id="timeout"></a>
 #### `timeout`(*interval, f, ...*)